 The president is also facing a separate impeachment process, on charges of violating budget regulations.

 Rousseff, however, did her best to remain upbeat as she greeted the Olympic flame on Tuesday ahead of this summer's games in Rio de Janeiro.
 She said that the scandal would not mar the event.

 "We are experiencing political instability.
 We are going through a very difficult period, truly critical in the country's history and in the history of democracy," Rousseff said in the capital Brasilia, where the traditional Olympic torch relay began.

 "I am certain that a country whose people know how to fight for their rights and to protect their democracy is a country where the Olympics will have great success in the coming months," she said, adding that the games would put the country's beauty on display, rather than its problems.

-, will now be carried by 12,000 people through 329 towns and cities before ending its journey in Rio's Maracana stadium on August 5.
+The torch, which arrived from the Greek site of Olympia by way of Switzerland, will now be carried by 12,000 people through 329 towns and cities before ending its journey in Rio's Maracana stadium on August 5.
 This will be the first Olympic Games hosted by a South American city.

 es/msh (AFP, Reuters)